 Many children with ADHD say they do not understand why they sometimes feel out of control or very lonely.
-ADHD is not the child’s fault.
-We do not know exactly what causes ADHD.
+The exact cause of ADHD is not known.

-ADHD is a behavioural disorder
+ADHD is a developmental disorder

-- Inattention – having difficulty concentrating, forgetting instructions, moving from one task to another without completing anything
+- inattention – having difficulty concentrating, forgetting instructions, moving from one task to another without completing anything

-- Overactivity – constant restlessness and fidgeting.
+- overactivity – constant restlessness and fidgeting

-All young children have a limited attention span and sometimes do things without thinking.
-But only a few of these children have ADHD.
+All young children have a limited attention span and sometimes do things without thinking, but only a few of these children have ADHD.